 Most business service providers also supply the residential market, and operate a single network that serves both audiences.
 In other words, your customer’s latest contract negotiations are competing with your neighbor’s cat video download.

-At Everstream, we are the Business Fiber Network.
-Our 9,500-mile, all-fiber network spans several Midwest states, is 100% built, owned and operated, and is exclusively for business clients.
+At Everstream, we are the Business Fiber Network.® Our 10,000+ mile, all-fiber network spans several Midwest states, is 100% built, owned and operated, and is exclusively for business clients.
 It is the backbone upon which your business’ customized fiber network solution is built.

 Despite what you hear, business fiber networks are not created equal.
 Kick our tires.
 Everstream won’t take you for a ride.

-With comprehensive data center connectivity at 100 Gb speed, Everstream’s network allows businesses to operate a converged IP network capable of delivering robust voice and data services at speeds up to 100 Gb—without sacrificing security or architectural flexibility.
+With comprehensive data center connectivity at 100 Gbps speed, Everstream’s network is capable of accommodating converged internet, voice and data services at speeds up to 100 Gbps—without sacrificing security or architectural flexibility.

-The foundation of our core network is fiber-ring architecture, providing diversity and reliability with multiple interconnected gateways that have the ability to provide from 320 Gb to more than 64 Tb of switching capacity per gateway.
+The foundation of our core network is fiber-ring architecture, providing diversity and reliability with multiple interconnected gateways that have the ability to provide from 320 Gbps to more than 64 Tbps of switching capacity per gateway.

 Everstream utilizes carrier-grade equipment across its network.
 The company’s entire backbone is powered by these carrier-grade switches and routers to offer a portfolio of SDN-ready routing platforms that provide industry-leading system capacity, density and performance.
 Everstream also employs a DWDM backbone transport.